Olwah/casa_coji/readme.md

 Website for Casa Coji, Cojitambo, Ecuador.

-You can view the site here: xxxxxxx (CURRENTLY IN DEVELOPMENT)
+You can view the site here (stiil in development): https://casa-coji.herokuapp.com/